cnutt86/cnutt86.github.io/_posts/2025-10-13-chi-square-test.md

 For this task, we are looking to find evidence that the Delivery Club signup rate for customers that received "Mailer 1" (low cost) was different to those who received "Mailer 2" (high cost) and thus from the *campaign_data* table we will just extract customers in those two groups, and exclude customers who were in the control group.

-In the code below, we:
+In the code below, I do the following:

-* Load in the Python libraries we require for importing the data and performing the chi-square test (using scipy)
+* Load in the Python libraries required for importing the data and performing the chi-square test (using scipy)
 * Import the required data from the *campaign_data* table
-* Exclude customers in the control group, giving us a dataset with Mailer 1 & Mailer 2 customers only
+* Exclude customers in the control group, providing a dataset with Mailer 1 & Mailer 2 customers only

 <br>
 ```python